ARM-software/ebbr/source/chapter2-uefi.rst

 However, it isn't always practical for all EFI_RUNTIME_SERVICES functions to be callable during runtime services due to hardware limitations.
-If any EFI_RUNTIME_SERVICES functions are only available during boot services then firmware shall provide the global `RuntimeServicesAvailable` variable to indicate which functions are available during runtime services.
+If any EFI_RUNTIME_SERVICES functions are only available during boot services then firmware shall provide the global `RuntimeServicesSupported` variable to indicate which functions are available during runtime services.
 Functions that are not available during runtime services shall return EFI_UNSUPPORTED.